eisaku0928/Solitaire-Solver/README.md

 The code was adapted from the open-source terminal version made available by [Maurits van der Schee](https://github.com/mevdschee/peg-solitaire.c).
 I implemented the AI solver function, and all files are included in the src file.

 ## The AI algorithm
+The possible configurations of the game is a tuple made of an _m x m_ grid board, called a _state_.
+The graph for the algorithm to search the solution _G = <V, E>_ is implicitly defined, where _V_ is all possible configurations (the state space), and edges _E_ are the legal jump actions that connect two vertices.
+Each node of the graph contains information about the state of the board (among others like pointers to parent nodes, the depth of the node, the action taken to create the node, etc.).
+Solution is found using DFS (depth-first search), and the maximum number of expanded nodes (called the "budget") are set by the user.
+Duplicates states have been checked and avoided during search.
+The algorithm returns the best solution found, i.e. the path leading to the least number of remaining pegs.
+The game engine will execute this solution live on the console.

 ## Usage
 Compile all files using the makefile.